LucasDelfino92/morrowindsharp/setup.md

 - Click **OK**.
 - The mod will appear in the left pane.
 To activate the mod, check the box next to it by clicking the box.

+Whenever you install a mod in Mod Organizer 2, the mod manager assigns it a default name, which is either the name of the Nexus page from where it is being downloaded from, or, when manually installing a mod, the name of the file.

-When installing a mod, use the name provided for it in the guide's **hyperlink**.
+For the purpose of this guide, use the name provided for it in the guide's hyperlink.
 For example, the guide lists the following mod's name as **Graphic Herbalism - MWSE and OpenMW Edition**.

 ![Example](MO2/MO_mod.png)

-Whenever you install a mod in Mod Organizer 2, the mod manager assigns it a default name, which is either the name of the Nexus page from where it is being downloaded from, or, when manually installing a mod, the name of the file.

 ### Multiple files installation